CARCHEX vs. Endurance

 CARCHEX offers the following perks:

-- Up to $100 per day in rental car reimbursement (versus Endurance’s $30 max per day)
+• Up to $100 per day in rental car reimbursement (compared to Endurance’s $30 max per day)

 Endurance offers 12 months of its Elite Benefits package for free with every contract.
 These benefits include:

-Benefits are one of the clear distinctions between Endurance and CARCHEX.
+Benefits are a clear distinction between Endurance and CARCHEX.
 CARCHEX benefits are likely to be more useful for people with older, less reliable vehicles.
 Endurance benefits are more generally useful to owners of vehicles of all ages.

 How people feel about CARCHEX vs. Endurance